aces/Loris-MRI/docs/scripts_md/delete_mri_upload.md

 readable, the script will issue an error message and abort, leaving the file system and database untouched.
 This behaviour can be changed with option `-i`.
 By default, the script will create a backup of all the files that it plans to delete before actually deleting them.
 Use option `-n` to perform a 'hard' delete (i.e. no backup).
-The backup file name will be `mri_upload.<UPLOAD_ID`.tar.gz>.
+The backup file name will be `mri_upload.<UPLOAD_ID>.tar.gz`.
 Note that the file paths inside this backup archive are absolute.

 ## Methods

 ### hasQcOrComment($dbh, $tarchiveID)

-Determines if a tarchive has QC information associated to it by looking at the contents of tables `files_qcstatus` and `feedback_mri_comments`.
+Determines if any of the MINC files associated to the `tarchive` have QC information associated to them by looking at the contents of tables `files_qcstatus` and `feedback_mri_comments`.

 INPUTS:

     - $dbhr  : database handle reference.
-    - $tarchiveID: ID of the tarchive.
+    - $tarchiveID: ID of the C<tarchive>.

 RETURNS:

-    1 if there is QC information associated to the archive, 0 otherwise.
+    1 if there is QC information associated to the C<tarchive>, 0 otherwise.

 ### getFilesRef($dbh, $tarchiveID, $dataDirBasePath)